signebedi/gita-api/README.md

 # Exit from postgres user
 exit
 ```

+You should now be able to set postgres using the connection string `postgresql://gita_api:your_password@localhost/gita_api_db` in the config setup below.
+Please make sure to replace the your_password to a strong password.

 Next we start with configuration.
 You need to be in your virtualenv for these scripts to work.
 If you are getting errors when running the scripts below, consider running `source /opt/gita-api/venv/bin/activate` as root.
 If you are implementing in **development**, follow the following steps.